 Above: Like all dogs, Darcy Dolittle loves to have a good sniff about when outdoors.
 It’s important for her mental wellbeing that she gets the chance to do this during recovery, and these sniff-breaks also function as toilet breaks.

 If your dog can’t yet stand unsupported, they may find toileting very difficult.
 Over days to weeks, exercises to help them learn to stand will help with this.
 Meanwhile, whenever you take them out to the toilet, place them on the ground with all four paws flat and, if needed, use your hands and/or a hindquarter sling to help them hold a standing position.

 Above: Frankie practising holding a standing position

-If you have a boy dog, then take care that the hindquarter sling doesn’t cover the front of his prepuce, otherwise he won’t be able to pee.
+If you have a boy dog, take care that the hindquarter sling doesn’t cover the front of his prepuce, otherwise he won’t be able to pee.
 A scarf-style sling should not be too wide for boy dogs.
 It’s width should be a little less then the distance between the front of his thigh and the front of his prepuce.
-If the sling or scarf is too wide, then you may need to fold it back onto itself at the front to leave space for your boy dog to pee.
+If the sling or scarf is too wide, you may need to fold it back onto itself at the front to leave space for your boy dog to pee.

 Expressing your dog’s bladder

 If your dog is not managing to pee on their own, then your vet may need to teach you to express (squeeze out) their bladder.
 For more information on bladder expression, click here.